DFHack/dfhack/docs/guides/examples-guide.rst

 - prepared meals and food products (and by-products like oil)
 - booze/mead
 - thread/cloth/dye
+- pots/jugs/buckets
-- pots/jugs/buckets/bags (of leather, cloth, silk, and yarn)
+- bags of leather, cloth, silk, and yarn
 - crafts and totems from otherwise unusable by-products
 - mechanisms/cages
 - splints/crutches
 - lye/soap
 - ash/potash
 - beds/wheelbarrows/minecarts
+- scrolls

 You should import it as soon as you have enough dwarves to perform the tasks.
 Right after the first migration wave is usually a good time.